sjmiller8182/LearningTS/README.md

 # LearningTS

-Code and notes from Time Series (MSDS6373)
+Code and notes are based on the class Time Series (MSDS6373) developed at SMU by [Wayne Woodward](https://sites.smu.edu/des/registrar/RetiredFaculty/?a=bio&pid=101&name=Wayne%20Woodward) and [Bivin Sadler](https://www.linkedin.com/in/bivin-sadler-89825812/).
+This repo references the version of the class taught in Spring 2020 by Bivin Sadler.
+Class lectures are referenced by the title in each file but, are not publicly available.
+The repo for this class is located [here](https://github.com/BivinSadler/MSDS-6373-Time-Series).